The Message Pool (mpool) is the component of lotus that handles pending messages for inclusion in the chain.

 Nonce that has a new

 GasPremium that is at least 25% larger than that of the original message.
-To this effect, the easiest is to use:
+The easiest way to do this is:

 lotus mpool replace --auto <from> <nonce>